kamath/scrapegraph-mcp/README.md

 ### Claude Desktop Configuration

-Update your Claude Desktop configuration file with the following settings:
+Update your Claude Desktop configuration file with the following settings (located on the top rigth of the Cursor page):

 (remember to add your API key inside the config)